-What is a Framework
+What is a Framework in Programming?

-Why Frameworks are Used in Software Development?
+Why are Frameworks Used in Software Development?

-The purpose of a framework is to assist in development, providing standard, low-level functionality so that developers can focus efforts on the elements that make the project unique.
+The purpose of a framework is to assist in the development, providing standard, low-level functionality so that developers can focus efforts on the elements that make the project unique.

-The use of high-quality, pre-vetted functionality increases software reliability, speeds up programming time, and simplifies testing.
+High-quality, pre-vetted functionality increases software reliability, speeds up programming time, and simplifies testing.
 With an active base of users and ongoing code improvements, frameworks help improve security and offer a base of support.

 Ultimately, frameworks are used to save time and money.

-What are the Features of a Good Framework
+What are the Features of a Good Framework?

 There are many kinds of frameworks, with some more popular than others.
 Developers often choose frameworks they are most familiar with, but that framework may not be the right for the job.
-Instead, consider the following features of good frameworks when deciding on the right framework for the project at hand:
+Instead, consider the following features of good frameworks when deciding on the proper framework for the project at hand:

-- Functionality – choose a framework that provides the functionality needed for the project at hand, respecting that each framework has its limits and not investing in a framework that does far more than your project will ever need.
+- Functionality: Choose a framework that provides the functionality needed for the project at hand, respecting that each framework has its limits and not investing in a framework that does far more than your project will ever need.

 Challenges of Using a Software Framework